ZenoZoldyck/ConvNets/README.md

 # ConvNets
-Training a convolutional neural network using the CIFAR dataset.
-It has 10 classes and a good dataset to begin with computer vision.
+Training a convolutional neural network using different kinds of datasets.
+Using tensorflow's inbuilt datasets is a good place to start.